Umuzi-org/ACN-syllabus/content/language-agnostic/validate-id-number/_index.md

 Write a function that validates South African ID numbers.
 Please name your function according to the common naming conventions for the language you are using.

-If the Id number is valid then return true, if it is not valid then return false.
+If the ID number is valid then return true, if it is not valid then return false.

 A South African Id number is a 13-digit number which is defined by the following format: YYMMDDSSSSCAZ.